‘We can use peace’: Trump and Pope Francis meet

 “We can use peace,” the president responded.

-The visit began with a handshake between the two men.
-Trump could be heard thanking the pope and saying it was “a great honour” to be there.
-They then posed for photographs and then sat down at the papal desk, the pope unsmiling, as their private meeting began.
+The visit began with a handshake after each man arrived, Trump in a lengthy motorcade, Francis in a Ford Focus.
+The president was heard thanking the pope and saying it was “a great honour” to be there.
+They posed for photographs and then sat down at the papal desk, the pope unsmiling, as their private meeting began.

 It ended a half hour later when Francis rang the bell in his private study.
 The pontiff was then introduced to members of Trump’s delegation, including his wife Melania, his daughter Ivanka and son-in-law Jared Kushner, as well as aides Hope Hicks and Dan Scavino.

-Smiling for the staff, Francis had a light moment with the First Lady, asking via translator, “What do you give him to eat, pizza?”
+Smiling for the staff, Francis had a light moment with the first lady, asking via translator, “What do you give him to eat, potizza?” referring to a favourite papal dessert from her native Slovenia.

+The first lady laughed and said “Yes.”
+She and Ivanka covered their heads in a sign of papal respect, a gesture they did not partake in Saudi Arabia.

 As is tradition, the pope and president exchanged gifts.
-Trump presented the pontiff some books written by Martin Luther King Jr., saying “I think you’ll enjoy them.
-I hope you do.”
+Trump presented the pontiff with a custom-bound, first-edition set of Martin Luther King Jr.’s works, an engraved stone from the King memorial in Washington and a bronze sculpture of a flowering lotus titled “Rising Above.”

-The pope presented Trump with the medal, a message of peace and three bound papal documents that to some degree define his papacy and priorities.
+The pope presented Trump with the medal, a message of peace and three bound papal documents that to some degree define his papacy and priorities, including the family and the environment.
+The pope told Trump he signed the message “personally for you.”
+Trump said he would read the books.

 When Trump departed, he told the pope: “Thank you, I won’t forget what you said.”

+A statement released by the Vatican later said “satisfaction was expressed” at their “joint commitment in favour of life” and that there was hoped-for collaboration on health care and assistance to immigrants and protection of Christian communities in the Middle East.

+The president’s prior anti-Muslim rhetoric — including his musing that Islam “hates” the West — is the antithesis of what the pope has been preaching about a need for dialogue with Muslims.
+Francis also differs sharply with Trump on the need to combat climate change and economic inequality.

 Trump’s predecessor, Barack Obama, had a private audience with Francis at the Vatican in 2014 that lasted 50 minutes.
-But the timing on Wednesday was tight as Francis had his weekly Wednesday general audience, the thousands of pilgrims on hand forced Trump’s motorcade to enter Vatican City from a side entrance rather than the grand entrance through St. Peter’s Square.
+But the timing Wednesday was tight as Francis had his weekly Wednesday general audience.
+The thousands of pilgrims on hand forced Trump’s motorcade to enter Vatican City from a side entrance rather than the grand entrance through St. Peter’s Square.

-The meeting, which concluded Trump’s tour of the world’s largest monotheistic religions, could provide powerful imagery to Catholic voters back in the United States as well as the possibility for conflict between a president and a pope who have not often seen eye-to-eye.

-The two collided head-on early last year, when Francis was sharply critical of Trump’s campaign pledge to build an impenetrable wall on the Mexican border and his declaration that the United States should turn away Muslim immigrants and refugees.
+The meeting, which concluded Trump’s tour of the world’s largest monotheistic religions, comes after the president and pope collided head-on early last year, when Francis was sharply critical of Trump’s campaign pledge to build an impenetrable wall on the Mexican border and his declaration that the United States should turn away Muslim immigrants and refugees.

-“A person who thinks only about building walls, wherever they may be, and not building bridges, is not Christian,” Francis said then.
+“A person who thinks only about building walls, wherever they may be, and not building bridges, is not Christian,” Francis said at the time.
 The pontiff has been a vocal advocate for aiding refugees, particularly those fleeing the violence in Syria, deeming it both a “moral imperative” and “Christian duty” to help.

 Trump then called Francis “disgraceful” for doubting his faith.

-Trump arrived in Rome Tuesday evening, his motorcade closing a busy Italian highway just after rush hour and prompting hundreds of onlookers to briefly step out of their gridlocked cars to gawk at the fleet of armoured vehicles.
-He spent the night at the U.S. ambassador to Italy’s residence.

 Though both Trump and Francis are known for their unpredictability, papal visits with heads of state are carefully arranged bits of political and religious theatre that follow a specific program, with little room for deviation or unwanted surprises.
-Trump was expected to be given a tour of the Vatican after his papal meeting.

-Trump is the 13th president to visit the Vatican and, as part of his tour, he will view the Sistine Chapel.
+Trump, the 13th president to visit the Vatican, was also given a tour of the Sistine Chapel.

-The president’s prior anti-Muslim rhetoric — including his musing that Islam “hates” the West — is the antithesis of what the pope has been preaching about a need for dialogue with Muslims.
-Francis also differs sharply with Trump on the need to combat climate change and economic inequality.
-And he could react to events this week, including the release of Trump’s budget, which would dramatically cut funding to programs that help the poor, and the president’s agreement to sell military equipment to Saudi Arabia,.

-Trump’s visit to the Eternal City comes after two stops in the Middle East where he visited the cradles of Islam and Judaism.
+Trump’s visit to the Eternal City follows two stops in the Middle East where he visited the cradles of Islam and Judaism.
 In Saudi Arabia, he addressed dozens of Arab leaders and urged them to fight extremists at home and isolate Iran, which he depicted as menace to the region.
-And in Israel, Trump reaffirmed his commitment to strong ties with the nation’s longtime ally and urged both the Israelis and the Palestinians to begin the process of reaching a peace deal.
+And in Israel, Trump reaffirmed his commitment to strong ties with the nation’s longtime ally and urged Israelis and the Palestinians to begin the process of reaching a peace deal.
 No details or timetable have yet to be established for negotiations.

-But while Trump received extravagantly warm welcomes in Riyadh and Jerusalem, the reception could grow much cooler now that he’s reached Europe, site of widespread protests after his election.
-Climate change activists projected the words “Planet Earth First” on the massive dome of St. Peter’s Basilica at the Vatican Tuesday night and protests are expected Wednesday in Rome and later in the week when Trump travels to Brussels for a NATO meeting and Sicily for a G7 gathering.Report Typo/Error
+But while Trump received extravagantly warm welcomes in Riyadh and Jerusalem, the reception could grow much now that he’s reached Europe, site of widespread protests after his election.
+Climate change activists projected the words “Planet Earth First” on the massive dome of St. Peter’s Basilica at the Vatican Tuesday night and protests are expected later in the week when Trump travels to Brussels for a NATO meeting and Sicily for a G-7 gathering.Report Typo/Error